 \subsection{Limitations of the homotopical Tate spectral sequence}

-Let $R$ be an $E_1$ ring spectrum.
-The topological periodic cyclic homology spectrum $TP(R)$ arises in many classical trace methods computations.
-For example, when $p$ is an odd prime, the spectrum $TP(H\f_p)$ appears in Hesselholt and Madsen's computation of the algebraic K-theory of finite algebras over the Witt vectors of perfect fields \cite{HM97}.
-Similarly, it plays an important role in the computation of $TC(\z_2;\z/2)$ by Rognes \cite{Rog99}.
+Let $R$ be an $\mathbb{E}_1$~ring spectrum.
+The topological periodic cyclic homology spectrum~$\TP(R)$ arises in many classical trace methods computations, and it is now part of the definition of topological cyclic homology as the fiber

+after work of~\cite{NS18}.
+For example, when $p$ is an odd prime, the spectrum~$\TP(H\f_p)$ appears in Hesselholt and Madsen's computation of the algebraic K-theory of finite algebras over the Witt vectors of perfect fields~\cite{HM97}.
+Similarly, it plays an important role in the computation of $\TC(\z_2)/2$ by Rognes~\cite{Rog99}.
 In both cases, they analyze the mod $p$ homotopical Tate spectral sequence

-defined in \cite{GM95}.
-We will review the filtration used to define this spectral sequence when we define the homological Tate spectral sequence in Subsection \ref{homTate}.
+defined in~\cite{GM95}.
+We will review the filtration used to define this spectral sequence when we define the homological Tate spectral sequence in Subsection~\ref{homTate}.

 When $R=y(\infty) = H\f_2$, this spectral sequence is fairly simple.
-By B\"oksedt periodicity \cite{BokZ}, $\pi_*(THH(H\f_2))\cong P(u)$ with $|u|=2$, so one has a familiar checkerboard pattern on the ${E}^2$-page and the spectral sequence collapses.
+By B\"okstedt periodicity~\cite{BokZ}, there is an isomorphism $\pi_*(\THH(H\f_2))\cong P(u)$ with $|u|=2$, so one has a familiar checkerboard pattern on the $\mathrm{E}^2$-page and the spectral sequence collapses.
 On the other hand, when $R = y(n)$ for $n < \infty$, this spectral sequence appears to be intractable.

-\begin{exm} We have $y(0) = S$ and $THH(S) \simeq S$ as $\mathbb{T}$-spectra.
+\begin{exm} We have $y(0) = \mathbb{S}$ and $\THH(\mathbb{S}) \simeq \mathbb{S}$ as $\mathbb{T}$-spectra.
 There is an equivalence of spectra